JarrettSpiker/FoundryRedirectModule/README.md

 This module works by maintaining a database of Foundry IP addresses and the links which redirect to them, on AWS.
 Only the developer has access to the database.

-However, if you are unconfortable the IP of your Foundry instance existing on a database outside of your control, the developer recommends against the use of this module.
+However, if you are uncomfortable the IP of your Foundry instance existing on a database outside of your control, the developer recommends against the use of this module.